MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/preferences-for-mau.md

 ### UpdateCheckInterval

-IT Admins should not set the preferences marked as `Manageable == No`.
+IT Admins shouldn't set the preferences marked as `Manageable == No`.

 There are several locations where preferences for MAU are kept.
 Here are some: